 NLP allows for conversation flows to be based on a context and provides the technology to let users switch easily among contexts.

-Many people have the misconception that AI magically gets smarter all by itself.
-While it’s true that algorithms improve the more training data and outcomes occur, getting the most out of NLP requires human intervention.
-When users interact with NLP, on the back-end, we can see the questions that were asked, the responses that were delivered, and the level of confidence the NLP has that it delivered the correct answer.
+Many people have the misconception that Conversational AI magically gets smarter all by itself.
+While it’s true that algorithms improve the more training data and outcomes occur, getting the most out of NLP tools requires human intervention.
+When users interact with our avatars, on the back-end, we can see the questions that were asked, the responses that were delivered, and the level of confidence the NLP Engine has that it delivered the correct answer.

-This data allows us to do a few things to continually improve users’ experiences with NLP-driven avatars.
+This data allows us to do a few things to continually improve users’ experiences with Conversational AI-driven avatars.